cowprotocol/cow-amm-trade-envy/README.md

 ### Usage

-The program uses the `seed_min_block_number` to start populating the database.
-This is the first block data is being ingested for, all the following ingests have to add continuously on top.
+The program uses the `seed_min_block_number` (derived from start date) to start populating the database.
+This is the first block data is being ingested for, all the following ingests add continuously on top.
 Also using for example a `time_start` parameter only sets the most fitting block number as a `seed_min_block_number`.
 Changing it requires deletion of the database and the parameter is only relevant for the very first ingest because additional ingests query the top block ingested.

 The Makefile serves as a showcase of how to use the commands